 The Hickory Ridge Lookout Tower stands guard over the Charles C. Deam Wilderness.
 It was originally built to protect the forest from wildfire.
-The 100 foot steel structure was built in 1936, and was the last lookout tower for the Hoosier National Forest, manned until the 1970’s.
+The 100-foot steel structure was built in 1936 and was the last lookout tower for the Hoosier National Forest, manned until the 1970’s.
 It is no longer in use, but the adventurous can climb the 123 metal steps to the top for a spectacular panoramic view.

 9. Four Winds Resort and Marina

 Four Winds is located on picturesque Lake Monroe, Indiana’s largest inland lake, about 15 minutes from downtown Bloomington.
-The boutique inn offers two restaurants, a private beach, an indoor/outdoor heated salt water pool, boat and wave runner rentals, fitness center, tennis courts, basketball, and mini-golf.
-On the premises are also hiking and walking trails, picnic shelters, fishing and boating.
+The boutique inn offers two restaurants, a private beach, an indoor/outdoor heated saltwater pool, boat and wave runner rentals, fitness center, tennis courts, basketball, and mini-golf.
+On the premises are also hiking and walking trails, picnic shelters, fishing, and boating.

 10. Oliver Winery

-Oliver Winery is Indiana’s oldest and largest winery with distribution of their award-winning, fruit-forward wines to 18 states.
+Oliver Winery is Indiana’s oldest and largest winery with a distribution of their award-winning, fruit-forward wines to 18 states.
 They offer daily wine tasting and weekend tours of the production facility and cellar.
 The grounds are breathtakingly beautiful with walking paths to soak in the atmosphere as you enjoy a glass of your favorite wine.
 An assortment of gourmet picnic items are available, as well as gifts and accessories.

 11. Dubois County Museum, Jasper